 But Marni Amsellem, PhD, a clinical psychologist at Smart Health Psychology, says that taking care of your mental health is just as important as taking care of your body.

 "Over time, we run down our emotional resources," Dr. Amsellem says.
 "Every so often, when needed, taking a mental health day is something that can replenish your resources, recharge and rejuvenate you, so that you are performing more at your peak, and you’re ready to face the challenges you need to."

 And, recharging with a mental health day is beneficial to nearly everyone, even if you feel you handle stress well.

 "Whether or not you have a diagnostic mental health condition or mental illness, we can all hit our max, and making some personal time, even if it’s just a day, a morning or afternoon, is something that really can help replenish you," Dr. Amsellem says.

 If you're not comfortable asking for the day off, you're not the only one.
-According to a Glassdoor study from last year, Americans who received paid vacation or time off only used 54% of their time, and as many as 66% are working during their vacations.
+According to a Glassdoor study from last year, Americans who received paid holiday or time off only used 54% of their time, and as many as 66% are working during their holidays.
 What's more, women were less likely to take their paid time off than men were, according to the study.

 Whether or not you have a diagnostic mental health condition or mental illness, we can all hit our max.

 Marni Amsellem, PhD

 While you do have a responsibility to do your job or show up for school, it's important to take care of yourself, too.
 So how do you know when you need a mental health day?